QUALITY ZINC NICKEL, ZINC IRON, AND ZINC ELECTROPLATING SERVICES

 Electroplating works by using electrical current to coat a conductive object with a thin layer of material, such as zinc plating, zinc-iron plating, or zinc-nickel plating in order to improve corrosion protection, add aesthetic qualities to the surface, allow for rubber to metal bonding, or increase abrasion and wear resistance.

-As a leader of electroplating companies, DeKalb Metal Finishing offers a range of services including zinc alkaline plating, zinc iron plating, and zinc nickel plating with various combinations of passivates and sealers to meet your requirements.
+As a leader of electroplating companies, DeKalb Metal Finishing offers a range of services including zinc alkaline plating, zinc iron plating, and zinc nickel plating services with various combinations of passivates and sealers to meet your requirements.

 DeKalb Metal Finishing utilizes an alkaline zinc plating process that offers a significant advancement in the technology of non-cyanide zinc plating.
 Our process offers extremely high levels of corrosion resistance without depositing excessive thickness.
 As an experienced zinc electroplating company, we can meet nearly all automotive plating specifications including those asking for high salt spray hours and cyclic corrosion testing and rubber to metal bonding.